 But don’t worry!

 For now, the world isn’t expecting a massive disruption from AI.
 Currently, it is being used in many apps to varying degrees.
 For instance, since AI can utilize Machine Learning to learn and present relevant content or information, it can provide users with relatable and personalized content based on their app interaction and engagement.
+Additionally, AI’s potential extends to more complex tasks, such as managing and optimizing data centers through a dedicated server, showcasing its versatility and transformative capabilities.

 A key marketing example of this is Netflix.
 Netflix uses an AI-based recommendation engine to predict the user’s preferences and recommend relatable content.
 It achieves that by analyzing the users’ past activities or decisions while on the platform.